 This proxy statement contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are statements regarding matters that are not historical facts, and are based on our management's beliefs and assumptions and on information currently available to our management.
 A forward-looking statement is neither a prediction nor a guarantee of future events or circumstances may not occur.
-In some cases, forward-looking statements can be identified by terms such as "may," "will," "should," "could," "qoal," "would," "expect," "plan," "anticipate," "believe," "testimate," "project," "potential," "pursue," "going forward" and similar expressions intended to identify forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other factors, which may cause our actual results, performance, time frames or achievements expressed or implied by the forward-looking statements.
-Important factors that could cause actual results to differ materially from these forward-looking statements are detailed in the Company's 2022 Annual Report and in subsequent filings.
-These forward-looking statements are not guarantees of future performance and speak only as of the date made, and, except as required by law, the Company undertakes no obligation to update or revise any forward-looking statements to reflect subsequent events, new information or future circumstances.
+In some cases, forward-looking statements can be identified by terms such as "may," "will," "should," "could, " "goal," "would," "expect," "pain, "anticipate," "believe," "estimate," "project," "project," "potential," "pursue, " "going forward" and similar expressions intended to identify forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other factors, which may cause our actual results, performance, time frames or achievements to be identify offward-looking statements expressed or implied by the forward-looking statements are detailed in the Company's 2022 Annual Report and in subsequent filings.
+These forward-looking statements are not guarantees of future performance and speak only as of the date made, and, except as required by law, the Company undertakes no obligation to update or revise any forward-looking statements to reflect subsequent events, new information or future results.